-Fossil Ammonites with Paleobiologist Lucy ChangLive Webcast, May 30, 2019 at 11am and 2pm EDT
+Fossil Ammonites with Paleobiologist Lucy ChangA Webcast Recorded May 30, 2019

 The webcast supports standards of learning that help students understand how scientists analyze and interpret data from fossils, how the ammonite body plans support survival in the ocean, and how patterns in the fossil record document the existence, diversity, extinction and change of life throughout the history of life on Earth.
 See the complete list of NGSS Standards alignment.